 Aside from improved numerical performance, let us mention several other benefits.
 First, as discussed, the final approximation consists of only $\mathcal{O}(\sqrt{m})$ terms, as opposed to $\mathcal{O}(m)$.
 Second, the basis for the polynomial reconstruction space T_n can be chosen arbitrarily (in particular, independently of m) without affecting the convergence.
 The only downside is a mild increase in condition number if nonorthogonal polynomials are employed.
-In contrast, for the Freud/Gegenbauer procedure, only very specific types of polynomials can be used (which may not be simple to construct or manipulate [24]), and, whenever the number of samples m is varied, all polynomials used for reconstruction must be changed.
+In contrast, for the Freud/Gegenbauer spectral reprojection methods, only very specific types of polynomials can be used (which may not be simple to construct or manipulate [35]), and, whenever the number of samples m is varied, all polynomials employed for reconstruction must be changed.

-To somewhat temper our claims, we mention that we have only considered one particular test function.
-There may well be problems where the Freud/Gegenbauer procedure performs better, and the intention of future work is to present a more thorough comparison of the two methods.
-That aside, one advantage of Gegenbauer method is that it is local: the approximation in each subdomain is computed separately and independently of any other subdomain.
+One advantage of spectral reprojection is that it is local: the approximation in each subdomain of smoothness is computed separately and independently of any other subdomain.
 Conversely, with our approach, the computations are inherently coupled.
 Nevertheless, it may be possible to devise a local version of our approach, a question we intend to explore in future investigations.